zerasul/blask/posts/examples.md

     :::bash
     > export BLASK_SETTINGS= settings

+You can also, run Blask from the Command Line Tool:

+    :::bash
+    > blaskcli run

 Then browse to `http://localhost:5000` and see the *Blask Home Page*.
 Of course you can modify the markdown, and see how it changes.